zzMiao123/zzMiao123.github.io/_pages/about.md

 <br>
 <br>
 # 🔥 News
-- *2024.12*: 🎓 I've successfully passed the Master's dissertation defense.
+- *2024.12*: 🎓 I've successfully passed the Master's dissertation defense at Northwestern University.
 Many thanks to my advisor， Prof. John Rogers, committee member, Prof. Edward Colgate, and best mentor ever, Dr. Kyoungho Ha!
 - *2024.10*: 🎉🎉 Our paper "Bioelastic state recovery for haptic sensory substitution" has been accepted by ***Nature***!
 - *2024.01*: 🎉 Our paper "A Robotic System For Transthoracic Puncture of Pulmonary Nodules Based on Gated Respiratory Compensation" has been accepted by *Computer Methods and Programs in Biomedicine*.
 - *2023.05*: 🏆 Awarded 1st prize for Outstanding Young Scholar Paper at BME2023, Suzhou, China.